Skip to content

 • Common symbols: !№;%:?*()_+-=.,/|"'@#$^&{}

-This default set covers most common use cases for Western text.
+This default set covers most Western text use cases.

 Configure your character set in the Glyphs input field, located in the left-hand Font Config panel:

-1. Locate the Input: Find the “Glyphs” section in the Font Config panel.
+1. Find the “Glyphs” section in the Font Config panel.

-Automatic Deduplication: Duplicate characters are automatically removed.
-You can type the same character multiple times, but it will only be included once in the font.
+Duplicate characters are removed automatically — each character appears only once in the font.

-IME Compatibility: The input field supports Input Method Editors (IME) for typing complex and international characters.
+The input field also supports Input Method Editors (IME) for typing CJK and other complex scripts.

 The space character ( ) is automatically included in every character set and cannot be removed.
 This ensures proper text spacing in applications using your font.